snowcloud/django-sitedown/README.rst

 Add this to MIDDLEWARE_CLASSES:
 "sitedown.middleware.SitedownMiddleware",

-Set SITEDOWN_TEMPLATE, default is 'sitedown/default.html'
+Set SITEDOWN_TEMPLATE, default is 'sitedown/default.html'.
+Set SITEDOWN_DISABLE to True to disable, default is False.